Adelaide Fringe

 Let our students see the shows and report back on what you should be seeing

-In 2023, University of Adelaide Creative Arts students had the opportunity to attend and review multiple Adelaide Fringe shows—and have their reviews published!
+In 2024, University of Adelaide Creative Arts students have the opportunity to attend and review multiple Adelaide Fringe shows—and have their reviews published!
 Their critiques were posted here plus our social channels, and best of all, on the Adelaide Fringe website.

 And while they got to bask in the glory of authorship, those of us who read their work got the benefit of being one step closer to overcoming the volume of choice - a win-win!